NH State Benefits for Veterans

 New Hampshire Vietnam War Bonus: Bonus of $100 for those with active service of 90 days or more between August 5, 1964, and August 15, 1973, or those who served in Vietnam between July 1, 1958, and August 5, 1964, and earned the Vietnam Service Medal or the Armed Forces Expeditionary Medal.
 To be eligible the Veteran must have been a bona fide resident of New Hampshire at the time of enlistment and have received an honorable discharge.
 Claims made after August 22, 1977, must be approved by the Adjutant General, the Governor and Executive Council.
 (RSA 115-A: 3)

 New Hampshire Persian Gulf War Service Bonus: Each person who actively served as a member of the Armed Forces of the United States between August 2, 1990, and November 30, 1995, and who earned the Southwest Asia Service Medal, and who was discharged, released or has a certificate of service, under honorable conditions, and who at the time of entry on such service, and at the time of such service was a bona fide resident of this state shall be entitled to a $100 bonus.
 However, no individual who has received a Persian Gulf War Bonus payment from another state shall be qualified to receive the NH bonus.
-Program expired on August 31, 2002, but there are provisions that allow for acceptance of applications after that date.
 (RSA 115-A: 9)

 New Hampshire Global War on Terrorism Operations Service Bonus: Each person who actively served in any capacity as a member of the uniformed services of the United States on or after September 11, 2001 and on or before a date to be determined by the Secretary of Defense, and who earned the Global War on Terrorism Expeditionary Medal; and who was discharged, released or has a certificate of service, with an honorable discharge, or who is missing in action or who was killed in action; and who at the time of entry on such active service, and at the time of such service was a bona fide resident of this state shall be entitled to a $100 bonus provided under this subdivision.
-Program expired on June 11, 2009, but there are provisions that allow for acceptance of applications after that date.
 (RSA 115-A: 16)